huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 ---

-## Step 4 â€“ Coordinate vendors for sorting, cleanout, and preparation
+## Step 4 — Coordinate vendors for sorting, cleanout, and preparation

 Once we have a plan, I coordinate the right vendors.